WICG/service-worker-static-routing-api/resource-timing-api.md

 As covered in the resource timing specification, the main security concern is the use of high resolution timers.
 The timing field of the resource timing is defined to use high resolution timers.
-However, if malicious actors gain access to high resolution timers, they could use the exposed fields as a part of Spectre attack to inspect any memory accesses.
 In addition, this could expose timing information about how the other origins loaded as well, leading to inferring information about the user's activity across origins.